Modern paganism: Racism and nationalism

 Religious scholar Stephanie von Schnurbein accepted Gardell's tripartite division, and referred to these groups as the "aracist", "racial-religious", and "ethnic" factions, respectively.

 Supporters of the universalist and anti-racist approach believe that the deities of Germanic Europe can call anyone to worship them, regardless of ethnic origin.
 This group rejects the völkisch focus on race, believing that even unintentionally, such an approach can lead to racist attitudes towards people of non-Northern European origin.
-Practicing universalists such as Stephan Grundy emphasize that ancient northern Europeans married and had children with members of other ethnic groups, and in Norse mythology, the Æsir did the same with the Vanir, Jötunns, and Humans, so these neopagans criticize racist views.
+Practicing universalists such as Stephan Grundy emphasize that ancient northern Europeans married and had children with members of other ethnic groups, and in Norse mythology, the Æsir did the same with the Vanir, jötnar, and humans, so these modern pagans criticize racist views.

-Universalists favorably accept practitioners of neopaganism who are not of Northern European origin; for example, The Troth, based in the United States, has Jewish and African American members, and many of its white members have spouses who belong to different racial groups.
+Universalists favorably accept practitioners of modern paganism who are not of Northern European origin; for example, The Troth, based in the United States, has Jewish and African American members, and many of its white members have spouses who belong to different racial groups.
 While some pagans continue to believe that Germanic paganism is an innate religion, universalists have sometimes argued that this paganism is an innate religion for the lands of Northern Europe and not for a particular race.
-Universalists often complain that some journalists portray neopaganism as an inherently racist movement, so they use the Internet to highlight their opposition to far-right politics.
+Universalists often complain that some journalists portray modern paganism as an inherently racist movement, so they use the Internet to highlight their opposition to far-right politics.

-In modern Germanic neopaganism (Heathenry), the terms "völkisch", "neo-völkisch", or the Anglicised "folkish" are used both as endonyms and exonyms for groups who believe that the religion is closely related to the claimed biological race.
+In Heathenry, the terms "völkisch", "neo-völkisch", or the Anglicised "folkish" are used both as endonyms and exonyms for groups who believe that the religion is closely related to the claimed biological race.
 Völkisch practitioners consider paganism to be an indigenous religion of a biologically distinct race that is conceptualized as "White", "Nordic", "Aryan", "Northern European", or "English".
-Völkisch neopagans generally regard these classifications as self-evident, despite the academic consensus that race is a cultural construct.
+Völkisch modern pagans generally regard these classifications as self-evident, despite the academic consensus that race is a cultural construct.

 Völkisch groups often use ethnonationalist language and claim that only members of these racial groups are entitled to practice a given religion, taking the pseudoscientific view that "gods and goddesses are encoded in the DNA" of the members of a race.
 Some practitioners explain the idea of linking their race and religion by saying that religion is inextricably linked to the collective unconscious of that race.
-The American neopagan Stephen McNallen developed these ideas into a concept he called "metagenetics".
-McNallen and many other members of the neopagan "ethnic" faction explicitly state that they are not racist, although Gardell has noted that their views may be considered racist under specific definitions of the term.
-Gardell considered many "ethnic" neopagans to be ethnic nationalists.
+The American modern pagan Stephen McNallen developed these ideas into a concept he called "metagenetics".
+McNallen and many other members of the modern pagan "ethnic" faction explicitly state that they are not racist, although Gardell has noted that their views may be considered racist under specific definitions of the term.
+Gardell considered many "ethnic" modern pagans to be ethnic nationalists.